Idaho Dims The Lights For One Of The Best Night Skies Anywhere

 After enacting its first ordinance to curb light pollution and protect the sky in 1999, Ketchum was recognized by the international association in October as an official Dark Sky Community.

-When she's not the mayor of Ketchum, Nina Jonas is working away at the Asian street food restaurant she runs with her husband, who's the chef.
+When she is not the mayor of Ketchum, Nina Jonas is working away at the Asian street food restaurant she runs with her husband, who is the chef.
 As she begins prepping for the nightly wave of diners, Jonas ticks off some of the very specific criteria for the official Dark Sky Community recognition.

 "Well, you can't have any light going straight up," she says, "so you have to have a cap on your light shining it down.
-Then you get into the argument of lumens, wattage, foot candles, so ... brightness, let's just call it brightness.
+Then you get into the argument of lumens, wattage, foot-candles, so ... brightness, let's just call it brightness.
 There's a brightness degree, and then there's also a color degree."

 There are a lot of rules.